dwfjr/dwfjr.com/index.md

 # Welcome to DWFJR.com cyber-homebase for Dennis Fischer Jr. Entrepreneur & Technology consultant
 # Technological Independence and Freedom
-### Please pardon the dust you are exploring version 0.0.1 of the site!
+### Please pardon the dust as you are exploring version 0.0.1 of the site!
 Many changes will come as time passes.

 ## Introduction